spacetelescope/ullyses/README.md

 where `<origdir>` is the directory which houses all the input data, `<copydir>` is the directory to copy input data to (data will be modified), `<hlspdir>` is the directory to write the final timeseries spectra, `<targ>` is the ULLYSES name of the target being calibrated, and `<yaml>` is the YAML confirmation file.
+If no YAML file is supplied, the target name will be used to fetch the appropriate file from the `ullyses-utils` repository.

+The `ctts_cal.py` also corrects for vignetting in the COS/NUV data.

 #### Photometric Timeseries

 It is possible to create a timeseries "spectrum" using photometric measurements over time.
-The ULLYSES team has performed photometry on ULLYSES low-mass stars using the LCOGT network of telescopes.
+The ULLYSES team has [performed photometry](https://ullyses.stsci.edu/ullyses-data-description.html#LCOGT) on ULLYSES low-mass stars using the LCOGT network of telescopes.

 To create LCOGT photometric timeseries spectra:
 ```